ankschoubey/blog/src/content/post/philosophy/core-values/systems/how-i-use-trello.md

 Trello/Kanban can scale to our needs.
 If you are getting started, a simple setup may be enough.
 But as time passes and you get more productive, you'll find you need to [optimize your system for scale] (🔗 TODO: Link To Post), or else the system starts choking.

-Here are a few things I've done to optimize my Trello system:
+Here are a few things I've done to optimize my Trello setup:

 - **Board Structure**: A well-organized board helps me focus on what needs to be done now and ensures I complete tasks fully.
 - **Card Structure**: Capturing all necessary information in the card helps me execute tasks to the best of my ability.